SleeplessByte/media-types-ruby/README.md

     end
   end

-  # This behaviour can be overridden inside the MediaType class
+  # The inherited key preference can be overridden inside the MediaType class
   class MySecondMedia
     include MediaTypes::Dsl